bcgov/ols-geocoder/BCAddressExchangeSchema.md

 provinceCode|BC
 latitude|(aReal); location of emergency exit 1 on building longitude|(aReal)
-accessPointLat|(aReal) ;location of intersection of access road and Chestnut St if different from primary site access point accessPointLon|(aReal)
+accessPointLatLon|(aReal) ;location of intersection of access road and Chestnut St if different from primary site access point

 Field | Value
 ----:|----
-unitDesignator|EMERGENCY-EXIT
+siteLatLon|(aReal,(aReal); location of emergency exit 2 on building unitDesignator|EMERGENCY-EXIT
 unitNumber|2
 civicNumber|1100